About signal naming

 After synthesizing a complex circuit, I noticed that the C++ code has a lot of signals with the strings "_GEN" and "_T" concatenated to some of the variable names.
 What's the meaning of those variables?
 Are those variables flip-flops or wires?

-RE: About signal naming - Added by Wilson Snyder 10 months ago
+RE: About signal naming - Added by Wilson Snyder about 1 year ago

 Verilator doesn't add _GEN.
 Perhaps you mean genblk which is the relatively standard across simulators name for a otherwise unnamed begin block within generate statements.